-Antiquorum’s weekend sale of of “Important Collectors’ Wristwatches, Pocket Watches, Clocks and Horological Tools”, held at the Grand Hotel Kempinski in Geneva was one successful affair fetching a total sum of CHF 7,022,000 ($6,636,422)!
+Antiquorum’s weekend sale of “Important Collectors’ Wristwatches, Pocket Watches, Clocks, and Horological Tools,” held at the Grand Hotel Kempinski in Geneva, was one successful affair fetching a total sum of CHF 7,022,000 ($6,636,422)!
 As always, Patek Philippe timepieces managed to fetch the highest bids with some even setting new records.
 At this weekend sale, the Patek Philippe watch that set a new world record was the enamel dome clock “Le Tour du Monde de Magellan” Ref.
 797 E (lot 231) which sold to an Asian collector for an impressive CHF 174,000 ($164,445) after very intense bidding over the phone.
 The watch raised quite a response among bidders, showing once again the command that Patek Philippe creations have at auctions.

-Besides Patek Philippe timepieces, other names that fetched high bids at the auction include Rolex, Louis Moinet, Jacob & Co. etc.
+Besides Patek Philippe timepieces, other names that fetched high bids at the auction include Rolex, Louis Moinet, Jacob & Co., etc.

-The auction which featured live telephone, internet bids in addition to room bidding from across the globe, saw the sale of 83% of the 466 lots offered on auction!
+The auction, which featured live telephone, internet bids in addition to room bidding from across the globe, saw the sale of 83% of the 466 lots offered on auction!
 For a complete info on this sale click here.